-Louisiana Benzene Law & Attorney
+Louisiana Benzene Attorneys

 Many people have heard of asbestos and the deadly side effects of asbestos exposure, such as mesothelioma.
 However, you may not know that toxic exposure to a toxic chemical called benzene can have similar effects.
+According to research, as many as 238,000 people may be occupationally exposed to benzene, toluene, xylene, naphtha, and other aromatic hydrocarbons in the United States.

 What is Benzene and Why is it Considered a Toxic Chemical?